Captain D's

-Captain D's is an American fast casual restaurant chain that specializes in seafood and is headquartered in Nashville, Tennessee.
+Captain Ds, LLC. is an American fast casual restaurant chain that specializes in seafood and is headquartered in Nashville, Tennessee.
 The chain was founded as Mr. D's Seafood and Hamburgers by Raymond L. Danner Sr. on August 15, 1969, in Donelson, Tennessee.
 The chain is currently owned by private-equity firm Centre Partners.
-Captain D's has more than 500 locations in the United States.
+Captain D's currently has more than 500 locations in the United States.